Jealousy (X Japan album): Release

+Reception

-ReceptionJealousy is generally positively received.
+Jealousy is generally positively received.
 Alexey Eremenko, of Allmusic, said that "it's a nice document of pre-grunge heavy music, sporting thin production, twin guitars, and glam rock aplomb, but having more to it than just being a Winger imitation".
-Although it goes "through a good deal of quasi-epics and Yngwie Malmsteen-inspired neo-classical leads on the album, only to lapse back again into a hard 'n' heavy frenzy", he criticized this because of how important lyrics and guitar leads are, a song "Desperate Angel" which "could be a huge metal hymn", instead "becomes an annoyingly memorable heavy pop hit".
-Eremenko, who gave the album a three and a half out of five stars rating, concluded that the remarkable thing about the album is that "for all its hair metal backbone, it's a pretty diverse record", and although "it's quite ballad-heavy", "the slower songs neither bog it down nor sound the same, thanks to good piano and acoustic guitar work as well as clever arrangements".Jealousy was named number 7 on Bounce's 2009 list of 54 Standard Japanese Rock Albums.
+Although it goes "through a good deal of quasi-epics and Yngwie Malmsteen-inspired neo-classical leads on the album, only to lapse back again into a hard 'n' heavy frenzy", he criticized this because of how important he finds lyrics and guitar leads.
+The song "Desperate Angel", which "could be a huge metal hymn", instead "becomes an annoyingly memorable heavy pop hit".
+Eremenko, who rated the album three and a half out of five stars, concluded that the remarkable thing about the album is that "for all its hair metal backbone, it's a pretty diverse record", and although "it's quite ballad-heavy", "the slower songs neither bog it down nor sound the same, thanks to good piano and acoustic guitar work as well as clever arrangements".

+Jealousy was ranked number 7 on Bounce's 2009 list of 54 Standard Japanese Rock Albums.

 Legacy

 "Silent Jealousy" was covered by the Australian metal band Lord as a bonus track on the Japanese version of their 2007 album Ascendence, with vocals performed by Hideaki Niwa.
 Finnish power metal band Sonata Arctica also covered part of the song during one of the concerts on their Japanese tour.
-It also served as wrestler Chris Jericho's one night entrance song for his return to Japan.
+It also served as wrestler Chris Jericho's one-night entrance song for his return to Japan.

-"Miscast" was performed live by hide during some of his solo concerts, a studio version was completed after his death and put on the 2002 compilation Cafe Le Psyence: hide Lemoned Compilation.
-The song was also covered live by Dir en grey on May 4, 2008, at the "hide memorial summit".
+"Miscast" was performed live by hide during some of his solo concerts.
+A studio version was completed after his death and put on the 2002 compilation Cafe Le Psyence: hide Lemoned Compilation.
+The song was also covered live by Dir En Grey on May 4, 2008, at the "hide memorial summit".
 Taiji's later band, Taiji with Heavens, has also performed "Miscast" live.

 Taiji's band D.T.R reworked "Voiceless Screaming" for the acoustic version of their 1994 debut album, Dirty Trashroad ~ Acoustic, where it was titled simply "Voiceless".
 Taiji with Heavens also covered it, releasing it for free on their website as "Voiceless Screaming ~from Heavens".
 Toshi also performed a solo cover of the song at two shows in 2013.

 "Say Anything" was covered by the pop group Globe, of which Yoshiki was briefly a member, on their 2002 album Global Trance 2.
 It was also used as the theme song for the TV drama Lullaby Keiji.